 Glorifying God in our Talking

-Alright, so now we are going to discuss a few ways we can refrain from gossiping.
+Now we are going to discuss a few ways we can refrain from gossiping.
 Thinking through these before we say something will help us to put off gossip, and to put on practical holiness.

 Say Nothing at All